 Choosing the appropriate car insurance policy is a vital step to cover your liabilities, both legally and financially in any unfortunate event that might take place.

-After investing in something like that nobody wants to get notifications about their car insurance claims being rejected.
+After investing in something like that, nobody wants to get notifications about their car insurance claims being rejected.

-In order to save up on such costs, it is very important to know the main reasons that could make your insurer deny your car insurance claims during the tenure of your policy.
+To save up on such costs, it is very important to know the main reasons that could make your insurer deny your car insurance claims during the tenure of your policy.

 1. Not following the traffic laws